 - Combine and whisk all ingredients except for the ketchup in a medium saucepan over medium-high heat until it comes to a simmer but not a boil, whisking to dissolve.

 - Reduce heat to medium-low and whisk in the ketchup.
-Stirring frequently, continue to simmer for 15 to 20 minutes, or until the sauce has reached the desired thickness.
+Stir frequently and continue to simmer over low heat for 15 to 20 minutes, or until the sauce has reached the desired thickness.

 - Use it while warm or cool, bottle and refrigerate for up to 1 week or longer if sealed in a sterilized container.